oneapi-src/oneDAL/docs/source/api/data-management/graphs.rst

 The :txtref:`graph` concept is represented by the types with the ``_graph`` suffix and all of them are :term:`reference-counted <Reference-counted object>`:

-1. The instance stores a pointers to the graph :capterm:`topology` and :capterm:`attributes <Attribute>` of vertices and edges.
+1. The instance stores pointers to the graph :capterm:`topology` and :capterm:`attributes <Attribute>` of vertices and edges.

 2. The reference count indicating how many graph objects refer to the same implementation.